argo/argo-rate-limiter/README.md

 #### options.duration

-The maximum time allowed to consume the requests at capacity.
+The maximum time allowed to consume the requests at capacity (in milliseconds).

 #### options.burst